 - No cache invalidations – currently the images are cached “forever”.
 If you want to “refresh” an image you will need to change the name of the image.
 Adding random query arguments, commonly known as cachebusters, will not work.

 - We only fetch, resize, and serve gif, png, and jpg images from servers that listen on port 80 for HTTP and port 443 for HTTPS.
 This is about 99.99% of the web servers in the world.
-If you are having issues, please try using this filter.
+If you are having issues, please try using the jetpack_photon_reject_https filter.

 - We will not “upscale” an image in most circumstances.
 If your original image is 1000px wide and you ask for us to make it 5000px, we will serve you the original 1000px image.
 Upscaled images are usually of poor quality and we want to avoid that.